mackacavs/CV/README.md

 ## PROFESSIONAL EXPERIENCE

-#### SABATTICAL/SELF-LEARNING
+#### TRAVEL/SELF-LEARNING

 January 2019 - June 2019

-After having worked for 9 years straight I decided to take some time out to start to learn how to code.
-During this period I developed my coding abilities through tutorials and code-alongs as well as Code Wars.
+After having worked for 9 years straight I decided to take some time out to firstly to travel and then to develop my coding skills prior to joing Makers in the 2nd half of the year.

 #### ASSISTANT MANAGER (WESTFIELD SHEPHERD'S BUSH)